- The Registered Intermediary Procedural Guidance Manual (2015) London: Ministry of Justice

 For further information, please see the Intermediaries step by step toolkit

-Please note that the ATC is not able to recommend any provider of non-registered intermediaries or provide assistance in the process of obtaining a registered intermediary.
+Please note that The Inns of Court College of Advocacy, ICCA (formerly the ATC) is not able to recommend any provider of non-registered intermediaries or provide assistance in the process of obtaining a registered intermediary.

 "The use of intermediaries has introduced fresh insights into the criminal justice process.
 There was some opposition.
 It was said, for example, that intermediaries would interfere with the process of cross-examination.
 Others suggested that they were expert witnesses or supporters of the witness.
 They are not.
 They are independent and neutral.
 They are properly registered.
 Their responsibility is to the court …their use is a step which improved the administration of justice and it has done so without a diminution in the entitlement of the defendant to a fair trial."

 The Rt.
 Hon.
 The Lord Judge, Lord Chief Justice of England and Wales, 7 September 2012, at the 17th Australian Institute of Judicial Administration Conference in ‘Vulnerable Witnesses in the Administration of Criminal Justice’.

 Registered Intermediaries for Vulnerable Victims and Witnesses in Criminal Cases (England and Wales)

 The Youth Justice and Criminal Evidence Act 1999 (the 1999 Act) recognises that certain witnesses are ‘vulnerable’ and makes them ‘eligible for assistance on the grounds of age or incapacity’ (Section 16).
 One form of assistance is the intermediary whose function is to communicate to the vulnerable witness, 'questions put to the witness, and to any persons asking such questions, the answers given by the witness in reply to them, and to explain such questions or answers so far as necessary to enable them to be understood by the witness or person in question' (section 29 (2) of the 1999 Act).